 and Blushing Excessive

-sweating of the scalp, face, neck.
+sweating of the scalp and face.
 Commonly associated with moderate

-to severe blushing and burning of the face as well.
+to severe facial blushing as well.
 This condition often causes

 the individual to become self-conscious and to develop a low